fzi-forschungszentrum-informatik/TSInterpret/CONTRIBUTING.md

 ## Adding a new Algorithm

 1. Pick a class from `FeatureAttribution`, `InstanceBased` or `InterpretabilityBase`, depending on the Algorithms Features.
 More information on the taxonomy can be found <a href="https://fzi-forschungszentrum-informatik.github.io/TSInterpret/Interpretability/#taxonomy">here</a>.
 2. Make sure you implement the required method `explain`.
 For Algorithms that inherit from `InterpretabilityBase`, you will also need to implement `plot`.
-In all other cases a deafault plot function is available.
+In all other cases a default plot function is available.
 3. Add to  `__init__` method.
 4. If possible provide a default value for each parameter.
 5. Write a comprehensive docstring with example usage.